Popular location dependent services have serious performance deficiencies

 Hybrid L1/L5 solutions—double the RF receive chain, and limited by L1 performance

 SoC providers have adopted dual frequency (L1/L5) architectures to use L5.
 But hybrid receivers must first acquire L1 before they can take advantage of L5’s accuracy—they won’t work if L1 isn’t acquired.
 Receiver reliability is limited by L1’s lower reliability.
-Furthermore, hybrid L1/L5 receivers double the RF front end, increasing RF size, power and cost for the OEM.
+Furthermore, hybrid L1/L5 receivers double the RF front end, increasing antenna subsystem complexity, and increasing RF front end size, power and cost for the OEM.

 “While GPS works well under clear skies, its location estimates can be wildly inaccurate (with a margin of error of 50 meters or more) when we need it the most: in densely populated and highly built-up urban areas…”